Kid Food

 Credit: Photo: Alex Lepe ; Food Stylist: James Park

-Basic Congee Recipe (Chinese Rice Porridge)
+Basic Congee (Chinese Rice Porridge)

 Congee is a bowl of comfort — easy to make, easy to eat, and customizable.
 This basic recipe is excellent as-is, or swap in chicken broth or add some dried seafood for extra flavor.
 Top it with as much or as little as you desire.
 You can even do congee in the Instant Pot.